ComputationalRadiationPhysics/picongpu/CONTRIBUTING.md

 button.
 Now compare the changes between **your feature branch** and **our dev**.

 Everything looks good?
 Submit it as a **pull request** (link in the header).
+Please take the time to write an **extensive description** of it.

+- What did you implement, why?
+- Is there an open issue that you try to adress (please link it)?
+- Do not be afraid to add images!

+The description of the pull request is essential and will be referred to in the change log of the next release.

 Afterwards, a fruitful ( *wuhu, we love you - don't be scared* ) *discussion* about your **submitted change set** will start.
 If we find some things you